1freemiracle/budcure/arduino code/readme.md

-## These machines use a menu system via an OLED display and a rotary encoder.
-In the menu system you can select the program, change variables, and calibrate the load cell and humidity sensors.
+## The BudCure Box and Cannaster programs use a rotary encoder and OLED display to interact with users.
+# The BudCure Box uses a WEMOS D1 MINI and the Cannaster uses the Arduino Nano.